madebits/madebits.github.io/r/nodejs-grunner.md

 ##Running a Task Once

 There is no direct support to run a task refereed more than once in the dependencies only once (default behavior in Gulp).
-However, using the custom task state data, you can easy create a `once` wrapper to execute own tasks function only once (see *Task API Reference* below for details of objects used in this example).
+However, using the custom task state data, you can easy create a `once` wrapper to execute own task function code only once (see *Task API Reference* below for details of objects used in this example):

 ```javascript
 const once = (ucb) => {